Simple DIY Bath Towel Pillow Covers: My Easy, Step By Step Guide

 Then, while strolling through Target, I discovered one lonely bath towel sitting on a shelf all by itself.
 It was the last one there, and it had the prettiest floral print with gray, taupe, and blush-colored accents.
 The light bulb went off.

-For $12.99, I made two, 20×20 throw pillow covers as well as a small lumbar-style pillow for my entry bench.
+For $12.99, I made two, 20×20 square pillow covers as well as a small lumbar-style pillow for my entry bench.
 Now guys, I am NO seamstress.
-I sew pillows and curtains, and that’s about it!
-If I can do this, anyone can!
-Here’s what I did:
+I sew new pillow inserts and curtains, and that’s about it!
+If I can do this little sewing project, anyone can!
+Here’s the full tutorial what I did:

 Step 1: